cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker Application
 ===================
-The Cask Tracker application consists of an application in CDAP with two programs and four datasets:
+Cask Tracker consists of an application in CDAP with two programs and four datasets:

 - ``_Tracker`` application: names begins with an underscore
-- ``TrackerService`` service: it exposes the Tracker API endpoints
+- ``TrackerService``: Service exposing the Tracker API endpoints
-- ``AuditLogFlow`` flow: subscribes to Kafka audit messages and stores them in the ``_auditLog``	dataset
+- ``AuditLogFlow``: Flow that subscribes to Kafka audit messages and stores them in the ``_auditLog`` dataset
-- ``_auditLog`` custom dataset used to store audit messages
+- ``_auditLog``: Custom dataset for storing audit messages
-- ``_kafkaOffset`` key value table used to store Kafka offsets
+- ``_kafkaOffset``: Key-value table for storing Kafka offsets
-- ``_auditMetrics`` a custom cube dataset used to collect metrics about datasets
+- ``_auditMetrics``: Custom cube dataset for collecting dataset metrics
-- ``_auditTagsTable`` a custom dataset used to store preferred tags
+- ``_auditTagsTable``: Custom dataset for storing preferred tags
-- ``_timeSinceTable`` a custom dataset used to store the last time a specific audit message was received
+- ``_timeSinceTable``: Custom dataset for storing the last time a specific audit message was received

-The Tracker UI is shipped with CDAP, started automatically in standalone as part of the CDAP UI.
+The Tracker UI is shipped with CDAP, started automatically in standalone CDAP as part of the CDAP UI.
 It is available at:

   http://localhost:9999/ns/default/tracker/home